aijose/CppND-Capstone-Nibbles/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone - Extended Snake Game

 This is the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
 The starter code for this repo was provided [here](https://github.com/udacity/CppND-Capstone-Snake-Game.git).
-This project, extends the functionality of the basic snake game.
+This project extends the functionality of the basic snake game.
 Some of the newly added features are based on ideas from  [gnome-nibbles](https://wiki.gnome.org/Apps/Nibbles).
 A sample gif animation of the extended snake game is shown below:

 <img src="snake_game.gif"/>